 Trade openness effect directly or indirectly through its impacts on economic growth should make income distribution more equal and thereby reduce poverty in developing countries.
 Resources are utilized in better way by allowing the imports of goods and services at lower costs than it could be produced domestically.
 It also enables the developing countries like Pakistan to import capital equipment and intermediate inputs which would be costly to produce domestically and also critical role to improve economic growth performance and in poverty alleviation.
 It also promotes environment of competition and give a chance to local firms to grow and perform efficiently.
 Local firms get greater access new ideas and technologies of international exposure.
-Furthermore, country's production possibilities and consumption opportunities become limited without trade.
-Trade and free flow of capital can extend these possibilities which lead to growth and development.
+Furthermore, country's production possibilities and consumption opportunities

+14 Result and Discussion

+In this chapter researcher make analysis using appropriate statistical and econometrics techniques.
+Along with econometric analysis descriptive and inferential analysis also added in this chapter.
+The estimates of the model discussed in this chapter.
+For the purpose researcher have tabulated and classified the data to get the objective of study.
+First section of this chapter comprise with such work.
+In second section researcher discuss relationship among dependent and independent variables, growth and development.
 In fact, trade and penetration of capital bring dynamic forces in the economy that enhances efficiency and competition.
 Thus, international trade has great potential to invent profitable areas of investment in economy which also attract investment from abroad.
-(Hussain, 2009)

-The foreign markets have not impressive distributional influence on the income inequality in Pakistan.
-Investments inflows have inverse influence on income inequalities in Pakistan but due to political instability and inconsistent economic policies, FDI was not allowed to rise considerably.
-(Munir, 2001)

-Trade leads to more (less) inequality in landabundant capital-abundant.
+(Hussain, 2009) The foreign markets have not impressive distributional influence on the income inequality in Pakistan.
+Investments inflows have inverse influence on income inequalities in Pakistan but due to political instability and inconsistent economic policies, FDI was not allowed to rise considerably. ??Munir, 2001) Trade leads to more (less) inequality in landabundant capital-abundant.
 Countries; and second, that capital mobility reverses the effects of trade on inequality in the long run.
 Thus, it seems that free trade should encounter opposition in land-abundant countries if it is not accompanied by a liberalization of capital flows.
 (Fisher, 2001)

-b) Foreign direct Investment and Income inequality
+15 b) Foreign direct Investment and Income inequality

 There is negative relationship between FDI and income inequality and this relationship is statistically significant.

 Its significant effect implies that inflow and outflow of foreign direct investment can make the distribution of income fairer.

-c) Worker Remittances and income inequality
+16 c) Worker Remittances and income inequality

-Remittances and income inequality is negatively related and their relationship is statistically significant. .
+Remittances and income inequality is negatively related and their relationship is statistically significant.
 Its significant effect implies that inflow of remittances can make the distribution of income fairer.

-d) GDP and income inequality
+17 d) GDP and income inequality